ErnestoArtigas/ie-gcs-undub/README.md

 - se_ev08_0260.bcstm = Ambient crowd.

 Because of the method of replacing only the sound file with regional prefix, the credits songs are not copied over the undubbed.
 This will be quickly fix.

+This method doesn't copy the credits cutscene's music and doesn't copy the music from the Japanese release.
+They are the same music, however the sound is lower in Japanese.
+When modding the game with this method, some voices can be too low because of the European music higher volume.

 ## Roots